jnthnklvn/Login-Persistence/README.md

   UserModel get getUser => _userController.value;
 ```

-The constructor set the fuction to be listen and calls initBloc
+The constructor sets the fuction to be listen and calls initBloc
 ```
   AppBloc() {
     _userController.listen(onData);